 Iris reticulata ‘Edward’

-Another of Kevin’s tried-and-tested favourites, Iris reticulata ‘Edward’ brings welcome colour in late winter and early spring.
-Growing in pots mean you can appreciate the deep violet flowers, splashed with yellow.
+Another of Kevin’s tried-and-tested favourites, Iris reticulata ‘Edward’, brings welcome colour in late winter and early spring.
+Growing in pots means you can appreciate the deep violet flowers, splashed with yellow.

 Narcissus ‘Paperwhite Ziva’